McLaren Elva

 The McLaren Elva is a limited-production mid-engine sports car manufactured by McLaren Automotive.
-The car is the fifth addition in the McLaren Ultimate Series, joining the F1, the P1, Senna, and the Speedtail.
+The car is the fifth in the McLaren Ultimate Series, after the F1, the P1, Senna, and the Speedtail.
 The open-top sports car is inspired by the open top race cars developed by Bruce McLaren in the 1960s.

-Nomenclature
+Name

 The name Elva is derived from elle va, which means "she goes" in French.
 The car is named after the lightweight early open top race cars developed by Bruce McLaren.
 The M1A, M1B and M1C were produced between 1964 and 1967.
 Due to limited staff, production was outsourced to British automobile manufacturer Elva.

-Elva (2019-)
+Elva (2019–)

-The vehicle went on sale for base price of $1,690,000 (USD), which does not include audio, but bespoke system can be ordered with no additional cost.
-Fixed windscreen variant was also available as factory option.
+The vehicle went on sale for base price of $1,690,000 (USD), which does not include audio, but a bespoke system can be ordered with no additional cost.
+A fixed windscreen variant was also available as a factory option.

 The vehicle was unveiled in Dubai, United Arab Emirates.

 Delivery of the Middle East model began in the first half of 2021.

-Elva M6A Theme by MSO (2020-)
+Elva M6A Theme by MSO (2020–)

 It is a version of Elva replicating the 1964 Can-Am race car, with Anniversary Orange body colour with Dove Grey stripe, McLaren Cars decal and Bruce signature in Blue, and Bruce’s race number 4, satin carbon fibre and 10-spoke Diamond Cut wheels.

-Elva M1A Theme by MSO (2020-)
+Elva M1A Theme by MSO (2020–)

 The M1A version is based on the McLaren-Elva M1A driven by Bruce McLaren that had broken Mosport Park lap record in 1964, with ultra-light carbon fibre, Magnesium Silver racing stripe at sills, front splitter, bonnet with Accent Red pinstripe and Bruce McLaren’s number 4 racing roundel; seats and steering wheel detail in Malibu Red Nubuck with matching stitching and Tonal micro-piping.

 The vehicle was unveiled in 2020 Salon Privé.

-Elva Gulf Theme by MSO (2020-)
+Elva Gulf Theme by MSO (2020–)

 It is a version of McLaren Elva in blue and orange Gulf body colours.

 The vehicle was unveiled in Goodwood Motor Circuit, followed by in Hong Kong.

-Elva with windscreen (2021-)
+Elva with windscreen (2021–)

-Originally announced in 2019, this version included windscreen for customers who prefer to have a physical screen and to meet local legal requirements in some states in the USA.
+Originally announced in 2019, this version included windscreen for customers who prefer to have a physical screen and to meet local legal requirements in some countries and some states in the USA.

 The vehicle was unveiled in 2021 Salon Privé.

 Delivery was set to begin by the end of 2021, following personalisation by McLaren Special Operations.